Men and Separation - Navigating the Future

 Men and Separation is a resource to highlight the support options available to men when making decisions as they go through a separation.

-There are definite ‘pluses’ in being in a partnership with someone with a different style – for example, Painters are great at social events, while Pointers tend to be strong in negotiation.
-Appreciate each other’s strengths and learn to work these strengths as a team.
+There are real pluses to being with someone whose style differs from yours.
+Painters are often great at social events, while Pointers tend to be strong in negotiation.
+Appreciate each other’s strengths and learn to use them as a team.

-By taking time to understand that the way that we communicate, you can find common ground and get what you need without thwarting the natural strengths of your partner’s style!
-Give it a go!
+By taking the time to understand how you each communicate, you can find common ground without losing the natural strengths of your partner’s style.

 Men and Separation is a resource to highlight the support options available to men when making decisions as they go through a separation.